Grodno: World War II

-In accordance with the Molotov–Ribbentrop Pact of August 1939, the city was occupied by the Soviet Union and annexed into the Byelorussian Soviet Socialist Republic.
-Several thousand of the city's Polish inhabitants were deported to remote areas of the Soviet Union.
-On 23 June 1941 the city came under German occupation that lasted until 16 July 1944.
+On 23 June 1941, the city came under German occupation that lasted until 16 July 1944.
 It was administered as part of the Bialystok District.
 Surviving inmates of the Grodno prison were released and the scale of the NKVD prisoner massacres revealed.

 In the course of Operation Barbarossa in World War II, the majority of Jews were herded by the Nazis into the Grodno Ghetto and subsequently killed in extermination camps.
 The Germans also operated a Nazi prison in the city.